decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ## Abstract

-The JWT VC Presentation Profile defines a set of specifications to enable the interoperable presentation of Verifiable Credentials between Wallets and Verifiers/RPs.
+The JWT VC Presentation Profile defines a set of specifications to enable the interoperable presentation of [[ref:Verifiable Credentials]] (VCs) between digital [[ref: Wallets]] and credential [[ref: Verifiers]].

+This document is not a specification, but a **profile**.
+It outlines existing specifications required for implementations to interoperate among each other.
+It also clarifies mandatory to implement features for the optionalities mentioned in the referenced specifications.

+The profile uses OpenID for Verifiable Presentations ([[ref: OpenID4VP ID1]]) as the base protocol for the request and verification of JWT VCs encapsulated in [[ref:Verifiable Presentations]].
+A full list of the open standards used in this profile can be found in [Overview of the Open Standards Requirements](#overview-of-the-open-standards-requirements).

 ### Audience

-Who is the audience for this document.
+The audience of the document is broad and can range from Open ID and OAuth providers to verifiable credential implementers and/or enthusiasts.
+The first few sections give an overview of the problem area and profile requirements for JWT VC interoperability.
+Subsequent sections are detailed and technical, describing the protocol flow and request-responses.

 ## Status of This Document